 Close behind, Houshi Ryokan has been in business since 718, and for 46 generations has been run by the same family, with each proprietor taking the name Zengoro Houshi.
 Many people dream of starting a business, and that’s how this one started, but probably not in the way you’d think.
 Not only is this company old, it claims that its origins are divine.
 In 717, Buddhist priest Taicho hiked up the sacred mountain Hakusan, and the deity of the mountain appeared to him in a dream.
 The deity instructed him to go to the village of Awasu, where the people didn’t know that they were sitting right on top of a hot spring with wondrous healing powers.
 Taicho ordered his disciple Garyo Houshi to build an inn while he went off to meditate and achieve satori.

 Oddly, although these places have been around for a thousand years, apparently there’s been very recent contention for the title of oldest.
-Houshi’s website says they were recognized as such in 1994 and you’ll find references indicating that as recently as 2006, they still held the title.
+You’ll find references indicating that as recently as 2006, they still held the title.
 It must be pretty shocking to wake up one morning to find that you’re not the oldest hotel anymore.
 What did the staff at Keiunkan do, go back to the 8th century in a time machine?

 Another hotel that’s said to go back to 717 is Kinosaki Onsen Ryokan Senennoyu-koman in Hyogo, Kinki prefecture.
 Another dream business with a somewhat divine origin, its founder, Gonnokami Hiuke, dreamt about four Gods who told him he needed to live there from that point onward to protect his descendants.
 He built a shrine to those gods, and those descendants founded Kinosaki Onsen.

 You’ll see some other contenders on lists of the oldest companies, but some of them have issues, including the one that for a long time headed the list.